tomerraviv95/bayesian-learning-for-receivers/README.md

-# concept-drift-for-receivers
+# bayesian-learning-for-receivers

-*"The only constant in life is change."*

---Heraclitus, a Greek philosopher.
+*...*

-# Concept Drift Detection for Deep Receivers
+# Bayesian Learning for Deep Receivers

-Python repository for the paper "Concept Drift Detection for Deep Receivers".
+Python repository for the paper "Bayesian Learning for Deep Receivers ".

 Please cite our [paper](https://arxiv.org/), if the code is used for publishing research.